MichelleThompson86/Autopopulate_IRNs_forBatchUploads_EMu/README.md

 # Autopopulate_IRNs_forBatchUploads_EMu
-How to autopopulate IRNs for batch upload filed to EMu
+How to autopopulate IRNs for batch upload files to EMu

 Files needed: